 - User Acceptance testing, which provides the people who will use the system with the opportunity to confirm it meets their needs.

-- Documentation, primarily on-page help, that explains how each feature works.
+- On-page help that explains how each feature works.

 - Go live and ongoing support and enhancements of the system.

-Click here for more information on how structuring your software development team can support project success and click on any of the links above to read more about the key to success.
+Click here for more information on how structuring your software development team can support project success.

 Before coding, define the requirements in writing and with pictures that show you what system pages will look like.